geirs73/reproduce-opa-vscode-bug-1/README.md

 local bin-directory in the workspace, so that we can work with different versions in different repos.

-According to the documentation for the vscode plugin and `opa.ts` and `regal.ts` files in the source code, it should be possible to use `${workspaceFolder}` in the paths, but this doesn't seem to work on my windows machines.
+According to the documentation for the vscode extension and `opa.ts` and `regal.ts` files in the source code, it should be possible to use `${workspaceFolder}` in the paths, but this doesn't seem to work on my windows machines.